 Emergency Medicine (Minnesota)

 The clerkship in emergency medicine is a four-week clinical rotation in the Mayo Clinic Hospital - Saint Marys Campus Emergency Department.
-Our facility is a tertiary care and Level 1 Trauma Center that cares for 80,000 patients annually.
+Our facility is a tertiary care and Level 1 Trauma Center that cares for 90,000 patients annually.
 This clerkship is intended for students in the final year of undergraduate medical training.
 Students are integral members of the emergency department team, and will evaluate and treat patients in the adult acute care areas of the emergency department over the course of 15 clinical shifts.
-Nonclinical responsibilities include a simulation and case-based interactive curriculum moderated by emergency medicine (EM) faculty, an ultrasound session, and a self-directed electrocardiography curriculum.
+Nonclinical responsibilities include a simulation and case-based interactive curriculum moderated by emergency medicine (EM) faculty, a point-of-care ultrasound session, and a self-directed electrocardiography curriculum.

 At the end of the Emergency Medicine clerkship, you will be able to:

 - Perform and summarize a problem-oriented history and physical examination

 - Formulate a differential diagnosis for an undifferentiated patient with a given chief complaint

 - Identify immediate life-threats for given chief complaints